Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: Performance Evaluation

-Fig. \ref{fig_1} depicts the sum spectral efficiency (SE) versus the number of UEs ($T$) for various combining schemes.
-The proposed distributed optimization framework delivers significant and scalable performance gains, with G-PFZF outperforming its baseline PFZF by 6.5\% to 9.5\% and G-PWPFZF surpassing PWPFZF by 5.5\% to 10\%, with the margin widening as the number of UEs increases.
-This superior performance highlights the critical limitation of the baseline PFZF and PWPFZF schemes, which rely on a hard, network-wide threshold using LSFCs to rigidly classify users as strong or weak at every AP.
-In contrast, the proposed framework introduces a distributed optimization algorithm, executed independently by each AP, to determine a better pilot-based grouping strategy.
-This allows an AP to adaptively select none, a subset, or all of the pilots to designate as strong, based on its local channel conditions and specific geometric configuration.
-This per-AP flexibility enables a more efficient and dynamic trade-off between utilizing degrees of freedom for interference suppression and desired signal enhancement.
-Consequently, the proposed G-PWPFZF scheme achieves superior performance over the G-PFZF scheme by suppressing interference from strong UEs for the weak UEs without a significant sacrifice in degrees of freedom.
+Fig. \ref{fig_1} depicts the sum SE versus the number of UEs ($T$) for various combining schemes.
+Compared with the baseline PFZF and PWPFZF schemes, when using either c-LSFD or d-LSFD, the proposed G-PFZF and G-PWPFZF with d-LSFD achieve gains of 6\%-9.5\% and 5\%-10\%, respectively, with the gaps widening as the number of UEs increases.
+This performance improvement comes from the adaptive per-AP pilot classification, which replaces the fixed threshold-based UE grouping of baselines.
+This enables a more efficient and dynamic trade-off between utilizing degrees of freedom for interference suppression and desired signal enhancement.
+Consequently, the proposed G-PWPFZF scheme achieves better performance over the G-PFZF scheme by suppressing interference of the weak UEs from the strong UEs at the APs.
+By comparing PFZF and PWPFZF under both c-LSFD and d-LSFD with their proposed generalized counterparts, the observed performance gains persist irrespective of the decoding strategy.
+This confirms that the improvements primarily stem from the proposed adaptive pilot-based combining enabled by local optimization.